Tasyaharris25/Depression-Dashboard/README.md

    <img width="111" alt="image" src="https://github.com/user-attachments/assets/4b915d3d-4f9e-493c-b3c4-fc58fa52cb5a" />

-   From this graph, it shows that there are male respondents with depression compared to female.
+   From this graph, it shows that there are more male respondents with depression compared to female.

 9. Slicers